jacobobryant/mystery-cows/README.md

 running `./task dev`, any Clojure(Script) files you change will be recompiled automatically.

+I've also recorded some commentary on the architecture of this project [here](https://www.youtube.com/watch?v=c6CylfdcsTo).

 ## Setup

 1. At [firebase.google.com](https://firebase.google.com), create a new project.